 Using CBD To Help Veterans With PTSD

-Several studies have shown that CBD can be used to relieve PTSD.
-Post-Traumatic Stress Disorder refers to a group of adverse mental, emotional, and physical symptoms that occur after a person is exposed to traumatic events.
-These symptoms are common among the military and civilian populations and they are associated with emotional, mental, and physical changes.
+Several studies have shown that CBD may help with PTSD.
+Post-Traumatic Stress Disorder refers to a group of adverse mental, emotional, and physical symptoms that often occur after a person is exposed to traumatic events.
+These symptoms are common among the military and civilian populations and they are commonly associated with emotional, mental, and physical changes.

 CBD is a non-psychoactive cannabinoid that is found in the stalks, flowers and seeds of cannabis plants.
-Although CBD has not been approved by the FDA as a treatment for PTSD, several studies have shown that the cannabinoid has therapeutic benefits for these problems.
+Although CBD has not been approved by the FDA as a therapeutic aid for PTSD, several studies have shown that the cannabinoid has therapeutic benefits for those suffering with these problems.
 CBD has also shown its ability to reduce cognitive impairment, anxiety, and discomfort among individuals that have social phobia.
 That’s because it is capable of interacting with the 5-HT1A receptors in the central nervous system.

 How CBD Affects Veterans With PTSD

 Studies have shown that anandamide levels are essentially lower among individuals that suffer from PTSD.
-Anandamide refers to the inner human cannabis.
+Anandamide is a neurotransmitter produced in the brain that binds to certain receptors.
 As such, CBD is used to deal with the anandamide shortage among PTSD sufferers.
-When these receptor sites are filled up with CBD, they play a very crucial therapeutic role in PTSD treatment while relieving patients from memory problems.
+When these receptor sites are filled up with CBD, they play a very crucial role in providing therapeutic aid for PTSD sufferers, while also relieving patients from memory problems.

-Currently, several studies have shown that CBD can help in the treatment of PTSD and anxiety reduction.
+Currently, several studies have shown that CBD can help in the therapeutic aid of PTSD and reduce anxiety.

-These studies have revealed that CBD can do the following when used as a treatment for PTSD:
+These studies have revealed that CBD can do the following when used as a therapeutic aid for PTSD: